databrickslabs/dataframe-rules-engine/README.md

 ### Categorical Rules
 There are two types of categorical rules which are used to validate against a pre-defined list of valid values.
-As of 0.2 accepted categorical types are String, Double, Int, Long but any types outside of this can be input as an array() column of any type so long as it can be evaulated against the intput column
+As of 0.2 accepted categorical types are String, Double, Int, Long but any types outside of this can be input as an array() column of any type so long as it can be evaluated against the input column.

 ```scala
 val catNumerics = Array(
 Rule("Valid_Stores", col("store_id"), Lookups.validStoreIDs),